openfga/vscode-ext/README.md

 ### Testing

-- Run `npm install` in this folder.
+- Run `npm install` in the root directory.
 This installs all necessary npm modules.
-- Run `npm run compile` to compile the code & client tests.
+- Run `npm run compile` to compile the code & client for testing.
 - Run `npm test` to execute the client test suite.

 ## Roadmap